Reed-CompBio/spras/docs/tutorial/beginner.rst

 Step 1: Explanation of Configuration File
 =========================================

-A configuration file controls how SPRAS runs; Think of it as the control center for the workflow.
+A configuration file specifies how a SPRAS workflow should run; think of it as the control center for the workflow.
 It defines which algorithms to run, the parameters to use, the datasets and gold standards to include, the analyses to perform after reconstruction, and the container settings for execution.

-SPRAS uses Snakemake, a workflow manager containerized software (like Docker and Apptainer), to read the configuration file and execute a SPRAS workflow.
+SPRAS uses Snakemake (a workflow manager) and containerized software (like Docker and Apptainer), to read the configuration file and execute a SPRAS workflow.

 Snakemake considers a task from the configuration file complete once the expected output files are present in the output directory.
 As a result, rerunning the same configuration file may do nothing if those files already exist.
 To continue or rerun SPRAS with the same configuration file, delete the output directory (or its contents) or modify the configuration file so Snakemake regenerates new results.